 This course provides instruction on the development of web pages using basic HTML and web page authoring software.
 Students should be familiar with the internet and the World Wide Web.
 Students will be provided with a thorough introduction of HTML and basic web page design concepts.
+Prerequisite: MIS 1503 or MIS 1033.
 (D)